School of Community Health and Midwifery

 Subject Areas: Nursing and Midwifery

-As a practising and experienced midwife, working in clinical practice and within higher education, I am committed to promoting evidence based care for women and their families across the world.
-For me, effective communication and collaboration between health care professionals is extremely important, in order to deliver safe, effective and good quality care for women and their families.
+As a practising and experienced midwife, working in clinical practice and within higher education, Neesha is committed to promoting evidence-based care for women and their families across the world.
+For Neesha, effective communication and collaboration between health care professionals is extremely important, in order to deliver safe, effective and good quality care for women and their families.

-I believe that women and their families have the right to be respected, to be heard and to have choice about their maternity and health care.
-Listening to and respecting women's choices in line with evidence based guidance, will promote rights and access to health care for women and families across the world.
-In my work as a midwifery lecturer I pride myself in educating students on how to offer safe, effective and good quality care to women and their families, whilst promoting respectful and compassionate care.
+Neesha believes that women and their families have the right to be respected, to be heard and to have choice about their maternity and health care.
+Listening to and respecting women's choices in line with evidence-based guidance, will promote rights and access to health care for women and families across the world.
+In her work as a Senior Lecturer in Midwifery, Neesha works tirelessly to educate students on how to offer safe, effective and good quality care to women and their families, whilst promoting respectful and compassionate care.

-I have a keen interest in infection prevention and control, especially in the postnatal period following birth.
-I have completed research projects focused on promoting the importance of hand hygiene, which have been presented at international conferences.
-I have published several articles in peer reviewed journals, discussing my two passions - midwifery and education.
+Neesha has a keen interest in women’s rights, gender equality, critical care in the childbearing continuum, postnatal care and perinatal mental health.
+She has completed research projects which have been presented at international conferences, and has published several articles in peer reviewed journals, discussing her two passions - midwifery and education.